Cloud History, Family Crest & Coats of Arms

-Another 75 words (5 lines of text) are included under the topic Early Cloud Notables in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) are included under the topic Early Cloud Notables in all our PDF Extended History products and printed products wherever possible.

 Dalriadan families proliferated in North America.
 Their descendants still populate many communities in the eastern parts of both the United States and Canada.
 Some settled in Canada as United Empire Loyalists, in the wake of the American War of Independence.
 Families on both sides of the border have recovered much of their heritage in the 20th century through Clan societies and highland games.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Cloud or a variant listed above:

 Cloud Settlers in United States in the 17th Century